-In this tutorial, we are leaning about characteristics, preparation and some reactions of HNO3 and HNO2 acids.
+In this tutorial, we are leaning about characteristics, preparation, differences and some reactions of HNO3 and HNO2 acids.

 HNO2 does not dissociate completely in the water.
 Therefore its' aqueous solution has a H+ concentration is very less when it compare with undissociated HNO2 acid concentration.

 Nitrous acid can be oxidized because nitrogen atom is at +3 oxidation state.
-Therefore HNO2 can reduce acidic potassium permanganate ( H+ / KMnO4 ).
+Therefore HNO2 acid can reduce acidic potassium permanganate (H+ / KMnO4).

 Solid sodium nitrate (NaNO3) is heated to decompose to solid sodium nitrite (NaNO2) and oxygen (O2) gas.
 This reaction is a redox reaction (oxidation - reduction reaction)

-Solid sodium nitrite is dissolved in water to prepare aqueous sodium nitrite.
-No reaction is occurred in this step.
+Produced solid sodium nitrite is dissolved in water to prepare aqueous sodium nitrite solution.
+There is no reaction in this step, only a dissolving.

 Add cold dilute HCl acid to aqueous sodium nitrite solution.
 It gives dilute nitrous acid and NaCl solution.

 Add concentrated H2SO4 acid to the solid NaNO3(s) and distill the mixture.

 When the temperature of the acid solution increases, nitric acid starts to decomposes to nitrogen dioxide, oxygen and water.
 Nitrogen dioxide (NO2) is a brown gas.